parse-community/docs/_includes/ios/push-notifications.md

 installation.saveInBackground()
 ```

 You can even create relationships between your `Installation` objects and other classes saved on Parse.
-To associate a PFInstallation with a particular user, for example, you can simply store the current user on the `%{ParseInstallation}`.
+To associate a PFInstallation with a particular user, for example, you can simply store the current user on the `PFInstallation`.

 ```objc
 // Associate the device with a user